oslokommune/okdata-data-exporter/README.md

 # Data exporter

-Get a list of presigned S3 URLs from a dataset ID
+REST API to generate a list of presigned S3 URLs for downloading a dataset distribution.

 ## Setup